It's 2023, major tech companies are laying off employees left and right, and I voluntarily quit software engineering.

 Why are estimates critical?

-For a software engineer, estimates have no value for them.
+For a software engineer, estimates have no value.

 But they're crucial for middle and upper management to understand when they'll be able to see a product or feature going live.

 Remember: software engineering is about business.
-As a software engineer, your worth is in the business value you add to the organization.
+Your worth as a software engineer is in the business value you add to the organization.

 When I was a software engineer, I always gave the wrong estimates.